 - slow weight gain

-- ages 1 to 3 years: 7 milligrams per day
+- ages 1–3 years: 7 mg per day

-- ages 4 to 8 years: 10 milligrams per day
+- ages 4–8 years: 10 mg per day

-Heme vs. Nonheme Iron
+Heme vs. nonheme iron

-Dietary iron has two main forms: heme and nonheme.
-Plants contain nonheme iron.
-Meats and seafood contain both heme and nonheme iron.
-Nonheme iron isn’t as easily absorbed by the body as heme iron.
+The body doesn’t absorb nonheme iron as easily as heme iron.
 This is true for both toddlers and adults.
 If your child eats a vegetarian or mostly vegetarian diet, aim for twice as much iron as the recommended amount.

 Examples of foods high in vitamin C include:

-- orange juice
+- orange juice and oranges

 - bell peppers